 Things only went downhill from there.
 Desperate for money, Ed Durband was forced to mortgage 480 acres of his 640-acre farm.
 That didn’t work.
 He soon lost it all.
 The last 160 acres, which included the family home, was placed into receivership and sold in a sheriff’s sale on the Le Mars courthouse steps.
 The buyer?
 None other than lawyer T.M.
 Zink.

 Whether Zink purchased the Durband farm to help an old friend or just to make a profit is anyone’s guess.
-The one thing that is certain was that Ed Durband no longer owned the land and now had to pay T.M.
-Zink rent to continue operating his own farm.
+The one thing that is certain was that Ed Durband no longer owned the land and now had to pay rent to T.M.
+Zink so that he could continue operating his farm.